 Each area of Tibet has its own distinct style of clothing.
-The clothes are influenced the by the religion, and environment.
+The clothes are influenced by religion and the environment.
 Tibetan clothing consists of a robe and shirt.
 The Tibetan robe worn by men is broad and is normally fastened under the right arm, while the women's are slightly narrower with or without sleeves.
 The robes often fastened with two cloth belts.
 The shirts are also fastened on the right.
 Men typically wear white shirts with high collars, while women wear various colors with turndown collars.

 In northern Tibet, where the weather is bitterly cold, herdsmen wear a fur-lined robe years round.
 Their robe also doubles as their quilt at night.
 Since the day and night temperatures vary greatly, during the day they usually do not put their arms in their sleeves, but rather tie the sleeves around their waist wearing their robe as a kind of skirt.
-Their fur lined robes are very bulky and have no pockets, but being fastened at the waist it gives the wearer plenty of room inside for to carry daily necessities, or even their children inside.
+Their fur-lined robes are very bulky and have no pockets, but being fastened at the waist it gives the wearer plenty of room inside to carry daily necessities or even their children inside.

-In pastoral areas the clothing worn by herdsmen are distinctive for their decorations.
+In pastoral areas, the clothing worn by herdsmen is distinctive for their decorations.
 Their clothing is usually hemmed in black cloth at the front and lower edges and cuffs.
 Women wear aprons decorated with colorful cloth stripes.

-In the south of Tibet where the weather is warm and damp, the clothing is made from hand woven woolen cloth.
+In the south of Tibet where the weather is warm and damp, the clothing is made from hand-woven woolen cloth.
 Both men and women button their clothing on the right.
 Men's clothing is hemmed in colorful cloth, or with silk, while women normally wearing sleeveless robes.

 In Lhasa, where the weather is warmer and damper many men wear double-layered robes, and women dress in close-fitting robes and long-sleeved shirts, with brightly decorated aprons.

 The apron is one of Tibetan women's favorite clothing articles.
 According to Tibetan customs, the aprons are only worn by married women.
 It is a privilege that young girls look forward too.